daattali/daattali.github.io/_posts/2020-07-28-shinydisconnect-package.md

 **Example 4: hide the app**

-This can be achieved by setting the opactiy to 1 (fully opaque).
+This can be achieved by setting the opacity to 1 (fully opaque).

 [![special screenshot]({{ site.url }}/img/blog/shinydisconnect/special2.PNG)]({{ site.url }}/img/blog/shinydisconnect/special2.PNG)